mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > (d) Alternatively, the word *tārakā* (in Sanskrit) can also mean “meteor.”
 In that case, because of its short life, the meaning is analogous to that of no. 8, the “lightning flash.”

-So human life, the human world, [being] just like a star means a very short life, just like a meteor.
+So human life [or] the human world [being] just like a star means a very short life, just like a meteor.

 #### 39:48